 How to use YouTube parental controls

-As you probably already know, YouTube is a super popular video-sharing platform.
-Your children’s teacher might have them watch certain videos on YouTube during a remote learning session.
-While the video itself is harmless, it’s what could pop up that might have you concerned.
-Good news: you can easily hide videos that have been flagged because they may contain inappropriate content — just follow these 3 steps:
+As you probably know, YouTube is a super popular video-sharing platform—your kids may have already watched enough Cocomelon or Vlad and Niki on the app to last a lifetime.
+While the video itself is harmless, it's what could pop up that might have you concerned.
+Good news: you can easily hide videos that have been flagged because they may contain inappropriate content—just follow these 3 steps:

-- On your child’s device, open the YouTube app or go to YouTube.com.
+- On your child's device, open the YouTube app.

 - Tap the round profile icon at the top-right corner.

-- Tap Settings and toggle on Restricted Mode.
+- Tap Settings > General > then toggle on Restricted Mode.

 2. Blocking outgoing content

 Setting up features to block outgoing content is a great idea on your smart devices.
-Not only will it prevent your child from racking up charges for downloading games and movies (chances are, they weren’t aware that it costs money to rent Trolls World Tour and watch it on the iPad… for the 12th time), but also can keep them from unknowingly sharing personally identifiable information, or PII, online.
+Not only will it prevent your child from racking up charges for downloading games and movies (chances are, they weren't aware that it costs money to rent Sing 2 and watch it on the iPad... for the 12th time), but also can keep them from unknowingly sharing personally identifiable information, or PII, online.

 How to prevent kids from buying apps on iPhone and iPad